SmartGridready/SGrJavaIntermediary/examples/nodejs/README.md

 ## Code Overview

-- **EID XML file and device configuration**: Configured within the Python script, specifying parameters such as device name and time intervals.
+- **EID XML file and device configuration**: Configured within the JS script, specifying parameters such as device name and time intervals.
 - **Endpoints**: The script utilizes endpoints like `/eiXml` for loading EID XML files and `/value` to request tariff data.

 ## Troubleshooting